-Academic supervisors can be changed by submitting Course Administration Form No. 1 to either the Graduate Services Group, Ookayama Campus or the Suzukakedai Student Group, Suzukakedai Campus, of the Student Division (collectively, "Student Division Office").
+Academic supervisors can be changed by submitting Course Administration Form No. 1 to either the Graduate Services Group of the Student Division, Ookayama Campus or the Student Group of the Student Services Division, Suzukakedai Campus Administration Office (collectively, "Student Division Office").
 This form must be approved by both the current and new academic supervisors as well as by the head of graduate studies of the graduate major the student has chosen.